Jack-Works/async-call-rpc/docs/async-call-rpc.asynccallloglevel.requestreplay.md

 ## AsyncCallLogLevel.requestReplay property

-Log a function that allows to execute the request again.
+Log a function that allows to execute the request with same arguments again

 <b>Signature:</b>

 ```typescript
 requestReplay?: boolean;
 ```

+## Remarks

+Do not use this options in the production environment because it will log a closure that captures the arguments of requests.
+This may cause memory leak.